sisigitadi/PromptMatrix/updates.md

 ---
 ## V6.2.0 (Current Version - UI/UX Fixes)
 *   **UI/UX Bug Fixes & Polish:**
-    *   **Mobile Subtitle:** Fixed an issue where the app subtitle in the header could be truncated on mobile devices by ensuring proper text wrapping.
+    *   **Mobile Subtitle Wrapping:** Fixed an issue where the app subtitle in the header could be truncated on mobile devices by ensuring proper text wrapping logic.
+The subtitle now correctly wraps to multiple lines if necessary on smaller screens.
-    *   **Teaser Popup:** Addressed a bug where the "Premium Teaser Popup" might not appear reliably as intended on initial load after disclaimer/how-to-use modals.
-The visibility and animation logic has been refined.
+    *   **Teaser Popup Reliability:** Addressed a bug where the "Premium Teaser Popup" might not appear reliably as intended on initial load after disclaimer/how-to-use modals.
+The trigger logic has been refined to ensure the `localStorage` flag (marking it as "shown") is set more accurately when the popup is actually scheduled to display.
-    *   **Category & Framework Toggles:** Reviewed existing hover effects for category and framework selection buttons.
+    *   **Category & Framework Toggles (Reviewed):** Existing hover effects for category and framework selection buttons were reviewed.
 Confirmed they already provide unique and informative feedback (icon scaling, button lift, background/text color changes on hover) as per recent requests, so no structural changes were needed for these elements.
 *   **Documentation:** Updated `updates.md` and `README.md` to reflect these fixes.
 *   **Version:** Maintained at `V6.2.0` as these are primarily bug fixes and minor polish to existing V6.2.0 features.